14 Vintage Photos of Unity We All Need to See Right Now

 In 1989, people at the Brandenburg Gate in Berlin, Germany, gather at the fall of the Berlin Wall.

-Next, see how you can support the Black Lives Matter movement and become anti-racist and make sure to read up on how to stay safe, including changing your phone settings in order to help protect yourself if you are out physically protesting.
+Next, learn what anti-racism means and what it means to be anti-racist.
+Plus, read up on how to stay safe, including changing your phone settings in order to help protect yourself if you are out physically protesting.

 For more on this important issue, see our guide to the Fight Against Racism.